 The newest Safari version for iOS enables users to close all browser tabs that are launched all together.
 This makes it a breeze to manage and end different browser sessions, rather than closing each tab manually.

 But like several iOS features, this option is less obvious, and users need to be aware of it.
 That said, it’s easy to get familiar with it.
+Follow the steps below to quickly close all tabs in Safari on iPhone, iPad or iPod Touch.

 - Launch Safari on your iDevice if you haven’t already.